-However, when you cut ingested carbs down to less than 100g per day something quite interesting happens: the body burns through those consumed carbs first, then turns to the glycogen stores in the liver to maintain its basic system functions.
-When those stores run out, usually after about one day of carb deprivation, even more magic happens.
+However, when you cut ingested carbs down to less than 100 grams per day something quite interesting happens: the body burns through those consumed carbs first, then turns to the glycogen stores in the liver to maintain its basic system functions.
+When those stores run out (i.e. glycogen depletion), usually after about one day of carb deprivation, something interesting magical happens.

-Gluconeogenesis: The body’s back-up plan
+Gluconeogenesis: The body’s backup plan

 Will all the fat burned during ketosis return?

-- Under 100g/carbs/day will begin to deplete glycogen stores
+Consuming less than 100 grams of carbs per day will begin to deplete glycogen stores

-- Switching away from glycogen as your principal energy source causes the “low-carb flu”
+Switching away from glycogen as your principal energy source causes the “low-carb flu”